pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

     > **Note:**
     >
-    > * The Regional cluster is created by default, which creates nodes in the 3 Availability Zones.
-For example, if you configure `pd_count = 1`, 3 nodes are actually created for PD.
+    > * The Regional cluster is created by default.
+In this scenario, the specified number of nodes are created in each one of the three Availability Zones (AZ).
+For example, if you configure `pd_count = 1`, three nodes are actually created for PD.
 You can specify the Availability Zones by configuring `node_locations`, or create the Zonal cluster by configuring `location`.
 See the example in `examples/` for details.
     > * The number of worker nodes to create depends on the number of Availability Zones in the specified Region.
 Most Regions have three zones, but `us-central1` has four zones.
 See [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/) for more information.
 See the [Customize](#customize) section to learn how to customize node pools in a regional cluster.

 2. Execute the script to deploy the TiDB cluster.